Olaoluwa22/loginAuthentication/README.md

-SIMPLE LOGIN AUTHENTICATION API
+Login Authentication API with Java, Spring Boot, and Spring Security

-This is a simple Login Authentication API built with Java, Springboot and Spring Security.
+This is a simple Login Authentication API built with Java, Spring Boot, and Spring Security.
+It securely manages user authentication and authorization processes, with user data persisted in a MySQL database.

-User Data is persisted using MySql database.

-It provides endpoints for user registration, login, and authentication.

-Features

--Create a User:

-The user will enter personal details such as email, password and role(user/admin) for an initial profile set up.

--User login with email and password:

-The user is required to input their username(email) and password for authentication and authorization.

--DaoAuthentication Provider:

-Spring security will use DaoAuthenticationProvider to get the UserDetails and also encode the password using BCryptPasswordEncoder.

--User Authorization:

-Based on user authority/role, user is allowed to access some endpoints and not allowed to access some endpoints.
+Endpoints Provided:
+User Registration: Endpoint ("/create-user") for registering potential users, requiring email, password, and role information.

+Login: Endpoints ("/user-dashboard" & "/admin-dashboard") for accessing user or admin dashboards, requiring registered email and password credentials.

+Logout: Endpoint ("/logout") for securely logging out from the application.

+Forget Password: Endpoint("/forget-password") for resetting forgotten passwords, requiring the user's email to generate a new password.